Grants vs debt vs equity UK SME funding blog cover

 Equity funding sells a share of the business in exchange for capital.
 Common forms: angel investment, venture capital, private equity, equity crowdfunding.
 The investor's return comes from the future value of the share they bought, either through dividends, a sale of the business, or a public listing.

-When equity makes sense: Pre-revenue with a long runway requirement.
+Equity tends to make sense for: Pre-revenue with a long runway requirement.
 Step-change growth investments beyond what debt can support.
 When the investor brings expertise or networks worth more than the dilution cost.

 In practice, no business funds itself with a single instrument forever.
 A growing UK SME might have: